quartzmo/mocha_rails/Readme.md

 MochaRails is a mountable Rails engine that serves a browser-based Mocha test suite, along with your production JavaScript files, via the Asset Pipeline.

-It loads [Expect](https://github.com/LearnBoost/expect.js) for assertions, although since Mocha is decoupled from the assertion library, you can use another if you choose.
+It loads [Expect](https://github.com/LearnBoost/expect.js) for assertions, although since Mocha is decoupled from the assertion library, you can use another assertion library if you choose (or even write your own.)
 For example, if browsers become compatible with [Should](https://github.com/visionmedia/should.js), it would be a great choice.

+The Mocha interface system allows developers to choose their style of DSL.
+MochaRails is hardcoded for now to the "BDD" interface, but if you want to write in one of the other styles, open an issue and I will make it configurable.

 ## Installation

-In your Rails >= 3.1 app, add it to your `Gemfile`:
+In your Rails >= 3.1 app, **you must add** `gem 'mocha_rails'` to your `Gemfile`:

 ```
 group :test, :development do